Christmas Eve was always better than Christmas Day.

 Christmas Eve always meant a special dinner in our house - Pizza Hut.
 Back then that was a pretty rare treat for us, so I looked forward to it all week.
 And we would all get in the car to pick up our own pizza.
 No delivery for us, no way.
 That would interfere with our annual drive around town to look at all the amazing decorated houses and yards.
 My favorite was, of course, the hockey themed house.

 The whole drive my dad would taunt us with talk about going to midnight mass, just like he would do when he was a kid.
 I didn't mind too much.
-It was the only time of year I would go to church, and they usually put on a little play recreating the birth of Christ.
-The kids acting as shepherds were using a hockey stick as their staff.
+It was the only time of year I would go to church, but they usually put on a little play recreating the birth of Christ.
+One year one of the kids acting as shepherd was using a hockey stick as his staff.

-After dinner I loved staring at the tree, with the tinsel dancing in the lights and the Santa Claus ornaments flirting with the angels.
+After dinner I loved staring at the tree, with the lights dancing amongst the tinsel and the Santa Claus ornaments flirting with the angels.
 And of course there was the presents under the tree.
 I loved wondering what was inside all of the colorfully wrapped parcels.
 As much as I could not wait to open them, in a weird way I was sad to do so.

 Late in the evening I would always listen to the local radio station, which aired a special nationally syndicated show every year.
 It was the only time of year I would listen to radio, except of course the majority of Canucks games.
 Back then there was no satellite TV and listening to Jim Robson call the Canucks games made it seem like Christmas each and every time.